 The Group emphasises employees' integrity and conduct throughout the entire operations, and has zero tolerance against all forms of corruption and bribery issues.
-The Group has implemented its "Code of Conduct", which governs the proper behaviour of which employees should abide to.
+The Group has implemented its "Code of Conduct", which governs the proper behaviour of which employees should abide by.
 Bribes, kickbacks, payments, advantages and other corruptive behaviour are all strictly prohibited.
 During the Reporting Period, we were not aware of any material non-compliance or concluded legal cases noted in relation to corruption-related laws and regulations, including but not limited to the Prevention of Bribery Ordinance of Hong Kong, that had a significant impact on the Group.

 To avoid conflict of interests, employees are not allowed to accept loans from or provide loans to the Group's business associates.
 They are also advised to exercise judgement and withdraw from any high-stake games or frequent and excessive gambling.
 Furthermore, the Group provides training for employees of all-levels in enhancing their awareness on anti-money laundering and relevant laws and regulations.
-During the Reporting Period, the Group has provided two training sessions for two hours to all directors and general staff respectively regarding anti-money laundering and counter-terrorist financing.
-The training has provided employees with invaluable information on how to identify deals suspicious of corruptive behaviour, the most updated regulations and requirements for authorities, and newest trends and development on Hong Kong's anti-money laundering situation.
+During the Reporting Period, the Group has provided two training sessions in form of internal seminars of 2 hours to 3 Directors and 12 general staff respectively regarding anti-money laundering cases and anti-corruption policies.
+The training has provided employees with valuable information on ways to identify and handle deals suspicious of corruptive behaviour, and the most updated regulations and requirements for authorities.

 As a financial service provider, customer due diligence is important for the Group to prevent corruption.
-As set out in the "Operation Manual", the compliance officer is responsible for performing customer due diligence and "Know Your Customer" under the "Prevention of Money Laundering and Counter Terrorist Financing Guideline" and the "Code of Conduct".
+As set out in the "Operation Manual", the compliance manager is responsible for performing customer due diligence and "Know Your Customer" under the "Prevention of Money Laundering and Counter Terrorist Financing Guideline" and the "Code of Conduct".
+For placing and underwriting business, sample checking over business records is carried out by compliance manager every year to ensure compliance with applicable rules and regulations in Hong Kong, as well as internal control policies and procedures including but not limited to anti-money laundering.

-The "Whistleblowing Policy" is established for reporting possible improprieties regarding corruptive behaviour, where specific reporting procedures are set out.
-The policy indicates multiple independent reporting channels, including in-person reporting, emails, and the "Whistleblowing Hotline".
+The "Whistle-blowing Policy" is established for reporting possible improprieties regarding corruptive behaviour, where specific reporting procedures are set out.
+The policy indicates multiple independent reporting channels, including in-person reporting, emails, and the "Whistle-blowing Hotline".
 Whistle-blowers are protected under the policy, ensuring no retaliation and complete confidentiality and anonymity to whistle-blowers.